GSK's two-drug HIV treatment meets main goal in late stage studies

 (Reuters) - GlaxoSmithKline said on Thursday that its two-drug treatment for HIV, the virus that causes AIDS, met its main goal in late stage studies.

-The studies were designed to evaluate the safety and efficacy of the two-drug combination, which is aimed at lessening the side effect of current treatments that combine three or four medicines.
+The studies were designed to evaluate the safety and efficacy of the two-drug combination.

-The safety results for the new HIV treatment, a fixed-dose once-daily tablet that combines two previously approved drugs, dolutegravir and rilpivirine, were consistent with the product labeling for the medicines, GSK’s majority owned ViiV Healthcare said.
+The safety results for the new HIV treatment, which combines drugs dolutegravir and lamivudine, were consistent with the product labelling for the medicines, GSK’s majority owned ViiV Healthcare said.

+(Removes incorrect reference to aim of the study in paragraph 2, corrects drug to lamivudine not rilpivirine and removes reference to once-daily tablet in paragraph 3)

 Reporting by Arathy S Nair in Bengaluru; Editing by Alexander Smith